DamianStanger/codingInterview/README.md

 I implemented FizzBuzz Twice:
  * [damoFizzbuzzquick](https://github.com/DamianStanger/codingInterview/tree/damoFizzbuzzquick) quick and basic method
  * [DamoFizzBuzz](https://github.com/DamianStanger/codingInterview/tree/DamoFizzBuzz) *Warning, test driven development overkill*

+## Basic Node Fizz Buzz example walk through notes for the interviewer ##
+This starts from nothing, what is contained here is interview notes and a sample solution

 ### Some good follow up questions: ###
 * Ask what might go wrong with their solution, for example bad arguments, any exceptions you can see in their logic